SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Getting reuse of your events is an important part of proving return on investment (ROI) and also enables other applications and teams to integrate with realtime data.

-In this scenerio we will act as though we are members of the "Ops" team (they are not as cool as us back office kids, but oh well).
+In this scenario we will act as though we are members of the "Ops" team (they are not as cool as us back office kids, but oh well).
 They have a use case that Payment charged events should go to the _Rider Mobile Application_.
 Lets make it happen!

 1. Click into the _Designer_ component of the Event Portal
-1. Double Click on the _NYC Modern Taxi Co - Ops_ Application Domain
+1. Double-click on the _NYC Modern Taxi Co - Ops_ Application Domain
-1. Double Click on the _RIder Mobile Application_
+1. Double-click on the _RIder Mobile Application_
 1. On the Upper Right Corner, Click the _Edit_ button
-   1. Associated Events:
-      1. Click the _Manage_ link
+2. Associated Events - Click the _Manage_ link
       1. Select the _Sub_ button next to the _PaymentCharged_ event
-         1. Click _Save_
-   1. Revision Comment: <Optional> "Updated to Satisify JIRA-01245"
+3. Revision Comment: <Optional> "Updated to Satisfy JIRA-01245"
-   1. Click _Save_
+4. Click _Save_

-1. You should now see the relationship on the on the graph where we are subscribed to the _PaymentCharged_ event and the dependency on the Back Office App domain!
+You should now see the relationship on the graph where we are subscribed to the _PaymentCharged_ event and the dependency on the Back Office App domain!

 ![](img/share-event.png)